julianowic/blackjack/README.md

 3. The deck of cards (an array of card objects) used throughout the project can be found under the `utils` folder.
 4. The function for shuffling the deck of cards can be found under the `hooks` folder.
 5. The project was mostly manually tested with some unit tests written using React testing library and Jest.
 Tests can be found under the `App.test.js` file.

-## Assumptions

-Due to my lack of familiarity with Blackjack, I've decided to only implmenent the rules and scenarios outlined in the Blackjack Candidate Instructions Document.

-- The user can always choose the value of an ace (1 or 11) even if that means that choosing 11 will put them over 21.
-The option buttons are always displayed.
-- The user always sees their total - when the cards are initially dealt and with each hit.
-Stand doesn't change anything on the screen.
-- The solution has to be self-contained, meaning that no APIs or external code have been used.

 ## Running and debugging